pdudotdev/steganography/4. DHushCP-n/README.md

    - **Responder:**
      - Upon request (`Ctrl+C`), performs cleanup by deleting encryption keys, clearing system logs (syslog, auth), and resetting the terminal.

-## 🕵️‍♂️ Nested Text Steganography in DHushCP
+## 🕵️‍♂️ Nested Text Steganography in DHushCP-n

-DHushCP doesn’t just hide data inside DHCP packets - it can also hide the **user’s plaintext** inside a harmless-looking message using invisible Unicode characters.
+DHushCP-n doesn’t just hide data inside DHCP packets - it can also hide the **user’s plaintext** inside a harmless-looking message using invisible Unicode characters.
 This creates a “stego inside stego” design:

 1. Your plaintext is hidden inside a short, innocent cover text (using zero-width characters).
 2. That stego text is then encrypted with AES-GCM.